MillionConcepts/glcat_documentation/pages/aspect_tables.md

 All four tables contain celestial coordinates; these are uniformly equatorial (J2000), with values in decimal degrees.
 Declination ranges from −90° to 90°.
-Right ascension _normally_ ranges from −180° to 180°, but values greater than 180° can appear in a few places, such as the `ra_max` column of `metadata.parquet` and `boresight.parquet`.
+Right ascension _normally_ ranges from −180° to 180°, but values greater than 180° can appear in a few places, such as the `ra0` and `ra_max` columns of `metadata.parquet` and `boresight.parquet`.

 [Apache Parquet]: https://parquet.apache.org/